 The ultimate Middle Eastern dessert is knafeh.
 There is no debate about it.
 Almost every region in the Middle East has its own variation of it.
-Knafeh has become so much more universal now where you can find it in frozen aisles of supermarkets but nothing is better than homemade.
+Knafeh has become so much more universal now that you can find it in frozen aisles of supermarkets but nothing is better than homemade.
 The quality is unmatched.
 How can I describe this dessert to you?
-Knafeh Na’ameh is delicately crunchy yet smooth with a layer of gooey sweet cheese and a drizzle of simple syrup.
+This Knafeh is delicately crunchy yet smooth with a layer of gooey sweet cheese and a drizzle of simple syrup.

 Nablus, Palestine is most known for its Knafeh Na’meh.
 Some of the best in the world can be found in the streets of Nablus.
 I am not even kidding.
 It is incredible.
 It is a must-try if you ever have the chance.
 Now, there are two kinds of knafeh.
 Knafeh Na’ameh (smooth knafeh) and Knafeh Khishneh (rough knafeh).
-The second one is more crunchy with the topping being kataifi dough which I have a recipe for.
+The second one is more crunchy, with the topping being kataifi dough which I have a recipe for.

 Feel free to check out these other traditional Middle Eastern desserts: